 - meet any school-specific requirements e.g. hand in any placement uniform/keys etc. to your parent school

 - read the Preparing to leave Leeds information

 Temporary / permanent leaving date

-If you decide to leave temporarily or permanently, your official leaving date is the date you inform the University in writing of your intention to leave - by submitting a Taught Student Leavers' form not the date you last attended the University.
+If you decide to leave temporarily or permanently, your official leaving date is based upon the date you inform the University in writing of your intention to leave - by submitting a Taught Student Leavers' form with any requested evidence not the date you last attended the University.

 Immigration implications (international students)

 If youre an international student, taking temporary leave may affect your immigration status so its essential you get advice from the International Student Office.
 The University will be required to report any change of circumstances to UK Visas and Immigration.